siriusctrl/UniPublic/CS/week3.md

   - UDP is <u>connectionless</u> and <u>unreliable</u>
     - Inheriting from IP: No guarantees on <u>delivery</u>, <u>order</u>, and <u>integrity</u>
   - Why we still need UDP?
-    - No congestion-control, data is sent immediately
+    - No **congestion-control**, data is sent immediately
+      - quick
     - Real-time application often:
       - Requires a minimum sending rate,
-      - Do not want to overly delay segment transmission,
+      - Less delay
       - Can tolerate some data loss
     - No connection establishment and no connection state.
       - Low system overhead (no buffer, no parameters)